 While Georgia residents may choose to purchase natural gas from any marketer in the state, Atlanta Gas Light is responsible for the safe and reliable delivery of that natural gas to their homes.
 This is why customers see charges from Atlanta Gas Light on their monthly bill, along with fees and taxes from their marketer.

-GRAM has been in use by the PSC since 2011 and has proven to be one of the more transparent rate mechanisms in the country.
-It adjusts rates up or down based on quarterly and annual comprehensive regulatory reviews.
+GRAM has been in use by the PSC since 2017 and has proven to be one of the more transparent rate mechanisms in the country.
+It adjusts rates up or down based on an annual comprehensive regulatory review.

 View how we calculate your base rate for more details regarding bill impact.